 Contractions are the first sign you’re experiencing labor.
 When contractions become five minutes apart and last for at least an hour, it’s time to contact Dr. Asfouri and head to the hospital.
 If you experience contractions well before your due date, contact Dr. Asfouri as soon as possible or seek emergency medical attention.

 During a vaginal delivery, you continue to labor until the baby is ready for delivery.
-If labor is prolonged or there are complications, Dr. Asfouri may recommend a Cesarean section.
+If labor is prolonged or there are complications, a Cesarean section may be recommended.

 Dr. Asfouri discusses delivery options during your regular appointments to prepare you for your delivery date.
-He is available to answer questions or concerns throughout your pregnancy, and during labor, so you know what to expect during the delivery of your child.
+He is available to answer questions or concerns throughout your pregnancy so you know what to expect during the delivery of your child.